R1DDL30510/ShS/README.md

 - NVIDIA drivers plus `nvidia-smi` availability for GPU telemetry if Stable Diffusion or Ollama leverage GPU acceleration.

 ## Getting Started
-1. Clone the repository and ensure the `.env` file under `docker/` reflects host-specific paths and GPU settings.
+1. Clone the repository and create a `docker/.env` file (see `docker/compose.yaml` for supported overrides) so host-specific paths and GPU settings can be supplied.
 2. Build and start the stack:
    ```bash
    docker compose -f docker/compose.yaml up -d --build